har07/django-guestbook/README.md

 References :
 - StackOverflow.
 [Debugging GAE in Python Tools for Visual Studio](http://stackoverflow.com/questions/17633045/debugging-gae-in-python-tools-for-visual-studio)
-- [Django on Google App Engine series](http://django-appengine.com/) (with some modifications to make it work with Django 1.9)
+- [Django on Google App Engine series](http://django-appengine.com/) (with some modifications to make it work with the newer Django version 1.9)

   [1]: http://i.stack.imgur.com/8Bouw.png